 Examination of coastal watersheds, their biological function, and how anthropogenic modifications impact wetlands, estuaries and near shore coastal ecosystems.
 Human ecosystem modifications addressed in terms of alterations caused by forestry, agriculture, highways, rural housing, suburban...Instructor:

 Introduction to marine conservation in a small island context with an exploration of how traditional and modern methods play out in practice.
-Most of the course will be taught abroad, where students will meet traditional chiefs, fishers, state governors, NGO practitioners,scientists and politicians...Instructor:
+Most of the course will be taught in Hawaii, where students will meet traditional chiefs, fishers, state governors, NGO practitioners,scientists and...Instructor: